totaljs/jComponent/readme.md

     instance.setter = function(value, path, type) {
         // This delegate is executed when the value in the model is changed.
         // This delegate has an own implementation for the components which
-        // contain `<input data-component-bind` or `<textarea data-component-bind`
+        // contain `<input data-jc-bind` or `<textarea data-jc-bind`
-        // or `<select data-component-bind` elements.
+        // or `<select data-jc-bind` elements.
 If the value is changed
-        // according `data-component-path` then the library executes this delegate.
+        // according `data-jc-path` then the library executes this delegate.

         // Argument: value
         // value === new value